naumenkogs/coinpool-gitbook/_pages/3_protocol_design.md

 Swaps, or could be even connected to the LN.
 This could become a special zone for high-frequency financial contracts and native routing of CoinPool funds through the Lightning Network.

-Read the v0.1 protocol whitepaper here: https://coinpool.dev/v0.1.pdf
+Read the v0.1 protocol whitepaper [here](https://coinpool.dev/v0.1.pdf).